DanieiR/Plot-System-Roblox/README.md

 # Plot-System-Roblox

+**Overview:**
+A Roblox version of world 2.0 and the metaverse system in which users can buy plotsof land for in-game cash and sell and trade it to other players.
 Purchase and own different plots in a Roblox game.
-Similar to the virtual land metaverse system.
+It is still a work in progress.